-Recently, a young woman told me that she was feeling vindicated because her ex from two years ago (with whom she’d had a bad breakup) had reached out to apologize for his bad behavior.
+Recently, a young woman told me that she was feeling vindicated because her ex, with whom she’d had a bad breakup, had reached out to apologize for his bad behavior.
 His attempts to make amends comforted her because she took it as evidence that she hadn’t been crazy or unreasonable.

 “So, will you forgive him?,” I asked her.

 “Oh no, I see no reason to be friendly.
 We ended the relationship with a big fight.
 I haven’t talked to him since, and I feel pretty happy about that.”